mpicbg-scicomp/segmentation_3d_tools/Readme.md

 ### Create Overlay of Segmentation (3D)
 Menu path: `Plugins > SegTools > Create Overlay of Segmentation (3D)`

-Creates an overlay of a 3D (or 2D) segmentation mask onto another grayscale image.
+Creates an overlay of a 3D (or 2D) segmentation image onto another grayscale image.
 This is useful to visualize the segmentation.

 #### Usage
-Open a segmentation image and the corresponding raw grayscale image.
-The segmentation image is either binary (foreground/background) or contains labelled regions (each region has a different value 1,2,3,....
-This can for example be created from a binary image with the Connected Component Labeling plugin by MorpholibJ).
+Open a segmentation image and the corresponding raw grayscale image (multi-channel raw image works as well).
+The segmentation image can be either binary (foreground/background) or contain labelled regions (with region values 1,2,3,.....; this can for example be obtained with the Connected Component Labeling plugin in MorpholibJ).
 Then start the plugin.

 ![overlaygui](imgs/plugin_overlay_gui_merge.png)